 Myth No. 9: It’s Too Difficult to Buy Life Insurance

 BUSTED: The Barometer Study found nearly half of consumers said they were more likely to purchase life insurance with simplified underwriting, and more than half said the possibility of not seeing a doctor or going through a paramedical exam was appealing.

 And with accelerated underwriting if you’re 18-60 years old and applying for coverage up to $500,000, you may qualify to skip the medical exam and testing.

 Myth No. 10: COVID-19 Impacts Life Insurance Death Benefits

 BUSTED: False.
 Our life insurance policies do not contain a pandemic or vaccine exclusion.
 As long as your life insurance policy is active and in good standing, a COVID-19 related cause of death would not prevent your beneficiary(ies) from receiving your policy’s death benefits.

 Are You Protected?

-Don’t make the mistake of not having the coverage you need to protect yourself and your loved ones.
+Don’t let these myths keep you from not having the coverage you need to protect yourself and your loved ones.
+Working with a Farm Bureau agent to find a policy that fits your needs and goals makes the process easy.
 Contact your local Farm Bureau agent today to help create a solid financial foundation.